josephntshingane/Calculator-/README.md

-# 🐾 Pine City Zoo Website

-Welcome to the official repository for the **Pine City Zoo** website!
-This project brings the zoo experience online — featuring animal profiles, visitor info, interactive maps, and more!
+# 🧮 Scientific Calculator

+A clean, powerful, and responsive **scientific calculator** for math lovers, students, and everyday problem-solvers.

-## 🌟 Features
+## 🧠 Features
-- 🦒 Responsive design for all devices
-- 🐵 Interactive animal gallery
-- 🐧 Visitor hours, pricing & contact info
-- 🐅 Sleek, clean UI for a smooth user journey

-## 🚀 Tech Stack
+- Basic operations (add, subtract, multiply, divide)
+- Advanced functions (sin, cos, tan, log, square root)
+- Keyboard input support
+- Mobile-friendly interface

+## 💻 Built With
-- HTML5, CSS3, JavaScript
+- HTML, CSS, JavaScript
-- [Optional: React or other framework]
-- Light animations & accessibility-friendly design

-## 🎯 Goals
-- Promote wildlife awareness
-- Provide zoo information online
-- Support eco-tourism through tech
+- Modern UI inspired by real calculator designs

-## 🛠️ How to Use
+## 🔧 How to Run
 1. Clone this repo
 2. Open `index.html` in your browser
-3. Explore and enjoy the zoo vibes!
+3. Start calculating with confidence!

+## 📢 Coming Soon
+- Dark mode toggle
+- History tracking
+- Export results

-## 📬 Contact
+## ✍️ Developer
-Have feedback or ideas?
-Let’s connect!
-🐾 Tuelo Joseph Ntshingane — *Web Developer & Zoo Enthusiast*
+Built with precision and passion by Tuelo Joseph Ntshingane
-📧 tjntshingane@gmail.com
+Let's connect on GitHub or drop your thoughts in the Issues!